-MODERN psychology is somewhat no such thing as a general formula that in the doldrums.
+M ODERN psychology is somewhat in the doldrums.
 Only when you try to work with it do you realize this.
 It is brought home to you especially when you begin looking for assistance by psychological technic for some definite problem in suffering.